 It’s not Slieve Donard!
 Nor is it on a par with any of the high peaks in the Mourne Mountains.
 It doesn’t demand the same gruelling endurance compared to climbing Ben Nevis, and it certainly can’t compete with the breathtaking grandeur of Mont Blanc in the Alps, but for me, Slemish is home turf—the hill in my back yard.

-SHOP: Trek NI Hoodies – available in 5 fantastic colours!
+SHOP: Trek NI Hoodies – available in a range of fantastic colours!